 Our Coal Mining segment operates through our WRDC subsidiary.
-We surface mine, process and sell low-sulfur sub-bituminous coal at our coal mine near Gillette, Wyo.
+We surface mine, process and sell primarily low-sulfur sub-bituminous coal at our coal mine near Gillette, Wyo.
 The WRDC coal mine, which we acquired in 1956 from Homestake Gold Mining Company, is located in the Powder River Basin.
 The Powder River Basin contains one of the largest coal reserves in the United States.
-We produced approximately 4.2 million tons of coal in 2012.
+We produced approximately 4.3 million tons of coal in 2013.

 Surface mining involves removing the topsoil, then drilling and blasting the overburden (earth and rock covering the coal) with explosives.
 We then remove the overburden with equipment.
-Once exposed, we drill, fracture and systematically remove the coal using haul trucks and conveyors to transport the coal to the mine-mouth generating facility.
+Once exposed, we drill, fracture and systematically remove the coal using front end loaders and use conveyors to transport the coal to the mine-mouth generating facilities.
 We reclaim disturbed areas as part of our normal mining activities by back-filling the pit with overburden removed during the mining process.
-Once we have replaced the overburden and topsoil, we re-establish vegetation and plant life in accordance with our Post Mining Topography plan.
+Once we have replaced the overburden and topsoil, we re-establish vegetation and plant life in accordance with our approved Post Mining Topography plan.

 In a basin characterized by thick coal seams, our overburden ratio, a comparison of the cubic yards of dirt removed to a ton of coal uncovered, had in recent years trended upwards.
 The overburden ratio decreased in the second half of 2012 when we relocated mining operations to an area of the mine with lower overburden.
-We expect a lower overburden ratio for the next several years.
+The overburden ratio has been reduced approximately 60 percent during 2013.

 Mining rights to the coal are based on four federal leases and one state lease.
 The federal leases expire between Sept.
-30, 2015 - March 31, 2021 and the state lease expires on Aug.
-1, 2013.
+30, 2015, to March 31, 2021, and the state lease expires on Aug.
+1, 2023.
 The duration of the leases vary; however, the lease terms generally are extended to the exhaustion of economically recoverable reserves, as long as active mining continues.
 We pay federal and state royalties of 12.5 percent and 9.0 percent, respectively, of the selling price of all coal.
 As of Dec.
-31, 2012, we estimated our recoverable coal reserves to be approximately 232.3 million tons, based on a life-of-mine engineering study utilizing currently available drilling data and geological information prepared by internal engineering studies.
-The recoverable coal reserve life is equal to approximately 46 years at the current expected production levels.
+31, 2013, we estimated our recoverable coal reserves to be approximately 213 million tons, based on a life-of-mine engineering study utilizing currently available drilling data and geological information prepared by internal engineering studies.
+The recoverable coal reserve life is equal to approximately 40 years at the current expected production levels.
 Our recoverable coal reserve estimates are periodically updated to reflect past coal production and other geological and mining data.
 Changes in mining methods or the utilization of new technologies may increase or decrease the recovery basis for a coal seam.
 Our recoverable coal reserves include reserves that can be economically and legally extracted at the time of their determination.
 We use various assumptions in preparing our estimate of recoverable coal reserves.
 See Risk Factors under Coal Mining for further details.